BoilerBookClub/club-library/README.md

 ## Usage

 Once deployed, updating the sheet is easy.
 We have:
-- `/`: A GET request to the root will return all books currently in the library.
+- `/books`: A GET request to /books will return all books currently in the library.
 - `/books`: A POST request to /books will add a new book and require a title, author, genre, name, and email.
-- `/borrowing`: A POST request to /borrowing will require an id, name, and email.
+- `/borrowing`: A POST request to /borrowing will require an id, name, and email
+- `/borrowing`: A GET request to /borrowing with a name and email will get a list of book that user is borrowing.
-- `/returning`: A POST request to /returnin will require an id, name, and email.
+- `/returning`: A POST request to /returning will require an id, name, and email.

 For example, you could do:
 ```